asszem/AndrasCommander/README.md

 # AndrasCommander

 Simple File Manager with VIM like motions.
-This is a learning project, nothing serious :)
+This is a learning pet project, nothing serious :)

 ## MVP Feature Plans